 This cost varies depending on the type of bridge you get, the materials involved, and other factors.
 Your dentist will be able to give you a better estimate once they have a better idea of your situation and oral health.

-Keep in mind, your insurance may pay for some of the treatment, so it’s worth checking with your provider.
+Keep in mind, that your insurance may pay for some of the treatment, so it’s worth checking with your provider.